From Gershwin to graffiti: the poignant story of New York's great lost music venue

 The concert series began in 1918 under the direction of Minnie Guggenheimer, who for 40 years served as its chairperson and guiding spirit.
 ‘She was famous for her malaprops and her big hats,’ Drucker recalls.
 A chain-smoking New Yorker, she entertained audiences with her wise-cracking intermission speeches.
 (Once, as three temperamental opera singers waited in the wings, she told the crowd, ‘If I get enough money, I’ll be able to give you better artists in the future.’)

 Under Guggenheimer’s direction, the New York Philharmonic arrived in 1922, debuting with an all-Wagner programme, and remained a summer fixture until 1964 (billed in later years as the Stadium Symphony Orchestra).
 ‘Stadium audiences were treated to, arguably, an even more eclectic diet than were winter concertgoers,’ writes the musicologist Jonathan Stern in his 2019 history Music for the (American) People: The Concerts at Lewisohn Stadium.
-There were forays into jazz-symphonic crossover and some efforts towards racial and ethnic diversity.
+There were forays into jazz-symphonic crossover music, and some efforts towards racial and ethnic diversity.

 The roaring twenties were a particularly freewheeling era, bringing Philharmonic performances of Prokofiev’s Scythian Suite, Honegger’s Pacific 231, John Alden Carpenter’s Skyscrapers, Charles T Griffes’s The Pleasure-Dome of Kubla-Khan and Stravinsky’s The Rite of Spring.
 The latter drew boos, whistles and some raucous applause when conductor Willem van Hoogstraten introduced it in July 1926.
 Mahler symphonies were presented to audiences of 6,000 to 7,000 listeners, decades before they became concert-hall fixtures.
-Even after the market crash of 1929, a vibrancy remained, as in one all-Gershwin concert of 16 August 1932.

-With the composer in attendance, the Philharmonic introduced Gershwin’s Cuban Overture, a product of his recent trip to Havana and initially known as Rumba.
 The New York Herald estimated the turnout at 17,000, with an additional 4,000 turned away, making it the largest Lewisohn crowd to date.
-Despite reviews, the concert established him as kind of a house composer, and from 1936-64, an all-Gershwin concert was presented every season (though he himself died of a brain tumour in 1937).
+Despite reviews, the concert established Gershwin as kind of a house composer, and from 1936-64, an all-Gershwin concert was presented every season (though the composer himself died of a brain tumour in 1937).

-During the Great Depression, Lewisohn Stadium was known as one of the best deals in town, and opera was added to the mix.
-The 1934 season, for instance, included concert performances of Saint-Saëns’s Samson et Dalila, Wagner’s Lohengrin, Musorgsky’s Boris Godunov, Verdi’s Aida and Gounod’s Faust.
 The next summer, Fritz Reiner led two-hour reductions of all four operas in Wagner’s Ring cycle plus Tristan und Isolde.
-A critic for the Brooklyn Daily Eagle in 1936 echoed public response, deeming the opera performances ‘usually hit-and-miss affairs’, but conceded that ‘the orchestra of course is better than one hears in the winter season at the Metropolitan, and the casts are frequently as good.’
+A critic for the Brooklyn Daily Eagle in 1936 echoed public response, deeming the opera performances ‘usually hit-and-miss affairs’.
+They conceded, however, that ‘the orchestra of course is better than one hears in the winter season at the Metropolitan, and the casts are frequently as good.’

-No such hedging was necessary when Marian Anderson made her Lewisohn debut on 26 August 1925.
+No such hedging was necessary when the great Marian Anderson made her Lewisohn debut on 26 August 1925.
 The contralto from Philadelphia had triumphed over 300 other singers in the annual talent contest held at Aeolian Hall and co-sponsored by Lewisohn Stadium.
 At the winner’s concert, accompanied by the New York Philharmonic, Anderson sang an aria from Donizetti’s La favorita and several spirituals.

 She returned to the stadium six more times, from 1940-56, but had to wait decades before a wider breakthrough in New York.
 Indeed, she was somewhat past her prime when she debuted at the Metropolitan Opera in 1955, becoming the first African American to sing a lead role with the company.
-There were other firsts for black performers at Lewisohn, the most most striking of which was a 1940 programme featuring William Grant Still’s cantata And They Lynched Him on a Tree alongside music by Dvořák, Roy Harris and Jerome Kern (with the great bass-baritone Paul Robeson).
+There were other firsts for black performers at Lewisohn, the most striking of which was a 1940 programme featuring William Grant Still’s cantata And They Lynched Him on a Tree alongside music by Dvořák, Roy Harris and Jerome Kern (with the great bass-baritone Paul Robeson).

 Why was Lewisohn Stadium demolished?